 I hope these guidelines help you and give you some insight into newborn sleep.
-You can learn more about infant sleep on the AAP website.
-You can also ask your pediatrician questions or read The ABCs of Safe Sleep article on this website.
+You can also ask your pediatrician questions or read The ABCs of Safe Sleep article on this website to learn more.

 The first year of motherhood will definitely be one of the most rewarding times of your life, but there will also be challenging moments.
 Remember that you can do this, and you are not alone.
 Just do the best that you can, and don't be afraid to get educated on the areas you want to learn more about and ask for help when you need it.